abilandz/PH8124/Homeworks/Homework_2.md

 ![](../.gitbook/assets/LinuxBashROOT_logos.png)

-As a starting point for this homework, write the following simple code snippet of C/C++ programming language (this is just an example choice — this homework is fairly general, and you can instead use some other programming language that you prefer more) into the file `Hello.C`
+As a starting point for this homework, write the following simple code snippet of C/C++ programming language (this is just an example choice &mdash; this homework is fairly general, and you can instead use some other programming language that you prefer more) into the file `Hello.C`

 ```c
 #include <stdio.h>